frankaemika/docs/source/libfranka.rst

 * Joint impedance

-For building a motion generator, one of the four interfaces can be used:
+For building a motion generator, one of the following four interfaces can be used:

 * Joint position
 * Joint velocity